ilterra/mym-parser/README.md

-# mym-parser
+# MYMParser

-Parse YAML metadata from a markdown document
+Markdown YAML metadata parser.
+Parse a markdown document looking for metadata in YAML format.